kevinmcaleer/kevsrobots.com/source/brachiograph/01_intro.md

 ---

 A BrachioGraph (from the Greek `Brachio`; *Arm*, and `Graph`; *draw*) is a simple pen plotter that you can build at home using a few simple components.
-It's a fun project that will help you learn about robotics, programming, and electronics.
+It's a fun project that will help you create robots, and understand more about programming, and electronics.
 In this tutorial, we'll show you how to build a BrachioGraph from scratch and control it using Python.

 ---